A carrier-wave factored one-way Navier--Stokes method for boundary-layer instability modelling: Results

-We apply the M-OWNS technique to subsonic boundary layers over an isothermal flat-plate, describing the selection strategy and implementation of recursion parameters.
-The flow is characterised by freestream Reynolds number ${R}_\infty = 10^6 \, \text{m}^{-1}$ and temperature ${T}_\infty = 298\text{K}$, with Mach numbers spanning $M=0.02, 0.2, 0.5$ and $0.8$.

-The computational domain is initialised at $R_\delta=400$ using a locally parallel eigenfunction corresponding to the most unstable mode at the inlet.
-The analysis considers a non-dimensional frequency $F = 86$ and spanwise wavenumbers $b = 0, 0.1, 0.2$ and $0.3$.
+We consider isothermal flat-plate flows at freestream Reynolds number ${R}_\infty = 10^6 \, \text{m}^{-1}$ and temperature ${T}_\infty = 298$\,K, with Mach numbers $M=0.02$, $0.2$, $0.5$ and $0.8$.
+The computational domain is initialised at $R_\delta=400$ using a locally parallel eigenfunction (LST) corresponding to the most unstable T-S mode.
+The analysis considers frequency $F = 86$ and spanwise wavenumbers $b = 0$, $0.1$, $0.2$ and $0.3$.
 All calculations employ $n_y=221$ wall-normal points.
-For this flat-plate geometry the curvature $\kappa=0$, so the metric term $\chi(x,y)$ given by Eq.~(\ref{eqn:metric}.
+For this flat-plate geometry the curvature $\kappa=0$, so the metric term $\chi = 1$ in Eq.~\eqref{eqn:metric}.
 For every two-dimensional subsonic case, we use $N_\beta=30$ recursion parameters; exact parameters are given in \S\ref{app:subsonic}.